 Murine models lacking thymus glands show that Thymosin Alpha 1 alone is capable of restoring immune function and prevent widespread infection.
 The peptide stimulates signaling pathways to produce cytokines and other molecules that coordinate the activities of various cells in the immune system.
 In other words, Thymalfasin has a widespread positive impact on the immune system.

 Sepsis is a life-threatening condition triggered by an extreme immune response to infection.
-The peptide being immunomodulatory can help in control of sepsis thereby saving lives and preventing organ damage.
-It thus reduces mortality rate in sepsis and controls long-term complications.
+The peptide being immunomodulatory can help control sepsis, thereby saving lives and preventing organ damage.
+It thus reduces the mortality rate in sepsis and controls long-term complications.
 It may soon be approved as adjuvant therapy for sepsis.

 Promotes Nerve Growth

 The immune system promotes growth, development, and maintenance of the central nervous system, especially in developing mammals.
-The peptide boosts neurodevelopment in mice.
-It improves cognitive function when administered peripherally.
-It modulates a number of genes responsible for neuron growth and the development of neuronal synapses.
-It not only promotes growth and development but also prevents inflammation and neuron dysfunction.
+The peptide boosts neurodevelopment in mice; It improves cognitive function when administered peripherally.
+It modulates several genes responsible for neuron growth and the development of neuronal synapses.
+It promotes growth and development and prevents inflammation and neuron dysfunction.
 In short, it enhances brain structure and function.
-The molecule can potentially address neurodevelopmental delays, such as in cerebral palsy.
+The molecule can potentially address neurodevelopmental delays, such as cerebral palsy.

 Dendritic cells operate by taking antigens, like bacteria and fungi, and presenting them to other immune system cells to recognize the antigens and respond appropriately.
-Dendritic cells are abundant in the skin, nose, lungs, and GI system and are as one of the first responders of the immune system.
-Regulation of dendritic cells by the peptide affects immune system functioning at one of its most fundamental levels.
+Dendritic cells are abundant in the skin, nose, lungs, and GI system and are one of the immune system’s first responders.
+The peptide’s regulation of dendritic cells affects the immune system functioning at one of its most fundamental levels.

 Thymosin Alpha-1 and Hepatitis

-Chronic hepatitis B and C infections can be affordably and effectively treated by the peptide.
-It triggers immunity and act as an adjuvant to improve vaccine efficacy and is presently used in over 35 different countries.
+The peptide can affordably and effectively treat chronic hepatitis B and C infections.
+It triggers immunity and acts as an adjuvant to improve vaccine efficacy and is presently used in over 35 different countries.

-In spite of development of antiretroviral therapy, immunity does not get restored completely.
-Interestingly, the therapy itself has been implicated in deficit of cytotoxic T-cells and consistent inflammatory situations.
+Despite the development of antiretroviral therapy, immunity does not get restored completely.
+Interestingly, the therapy has been implicated in a deficit of cytotoxic T-cells and consistent inflammatory situations.
 The peptide has been influential in restoring immunity and overall quality of life in patients undergoing highly active antiretroviral therapy (HAART).